 Global Citizens focuses on creating an engaged community of NCCS parents who have international interests and/or backgrounds.
 The group organizes events that will build connections for parents and their children to the broader global community.

-Moms at Work Resource Group
+Mothers at Work Resource Group

 The Moms at Work group aims to foster a stronger sense of community within Country School for working mothers by providing them with more opportunities to connect with other mothers, creating an open and supportive environment, and sharing knowledge and skills of working mothers with the greater Country School community.
 Chairs plan occasional evening meetings for working mothers throughout the year.